Snake Avoidance Dog Training

 Did you know?

-Rattlesnake bites in dogs happen most often between April and October.
+Rattlesnake bites in dogs happen most often between March and October.
 Warm weather brings the snakes out and increases chances of encounters.

 Many dogs get bitten by rattlesnakes within yards of their own home, instead of on hikes or camping out in the back country.